jim-junior/jim-junior.github.io/src/components/blog/blogs/event-driven-architecture.md

 To follow along with the demonstrations, you’ll need the following:

-- [Download the CLI tool from GitHub](https://github.com/jim-junior/eda/releases) (available for Windows, Linux, and macOS).
+- [Download the CLI tool from GitHub](https://github.com/jim-junior/eda/releases) (available for Windows, Linux, and macOS) Make sure to download the latest release.
 - Have a Redis server running locally.
 You can install Redis from the official website or use Docker for easier setup (recommended):

 ## How the Event-Driven Architecture Works